Tipón near Cusco: Terraces, Waterways, and Inca Engineering

 - Altitude: walk slowly, take breaks, don't overdo it immediately after arriving in Cusco.

-- Sun: bring headwear, sunscreen, and water.
+- Sun: bring a hat, sunscreen, and water.

 - Shoes: sturdy soles help on uneven ground and steps.

-More Peru on the WhatsApp Channel
+More about Peru on WhatsApp Channel

-New content about Peru, Inca history, culture, and travel destinations regularly appears on the PeruMagazin WhatsApp Channel.
+New content on Peru, Inca history, culture, and travel destinations appears regularly on the PeruMagazin WhatsApp Channel.

-Follow PeruMagazinForeverFig
+Follow PeruMagazinFAQ

 What makes Tipón special?